martin-vasilev/Eyelink_screen_recorder/README.md

 **Eyelink screen recorder**:

+This programme can record Eyelink data in the background while you are doing other things on your screen (e.g., using a particular application or website).
+The Eyelink window is minimised while you do other things, but the eye-movement data is still being recorded.
+The programme automatically sends UNIX timestamps to the Eyelink machine every time you call drift check ("D") to help synchronise the Eyelink data with your PC application.

 The easiest way to set it up is to install Anaconda (https://www.anaconda.com/download).
 The code is tested on python version 3.11.

 You will also need to download and install the Eyelink developer API kit: https://www.sr-research.com/support/forum-9.html .
 NOTE: if you use a different python version, you will need to manually copy the pylink files (under the folder "pylink") associated with your version from the SR Research folder).